Astonishing, True-to-Life Colors with High Color Light Output

 9 out of 10 people prefer images from 3LCD projectors

-Radius Global Market Research, a leading worldwide market research firm conducted a quantitative preference study.
+Radius Global Market Research, a leading worldwide market research firm conducted a quantitative preference study for Epson.
 The preference study2 included side-by-side comparisons of 3LCD and 1-chip DLP projectors with similar resolution and white brightness specifications.
 The results show that 9 out of 10 people prefer images from 3LCD projectors, which deliver up to 3x higher Color Brightness than comparable 1-Chip DLP models1.
 9 out of 10 respondents preferred the image from a 3LCD projector over 1-chip DLP, and of those, 87 percent strongly preferred 3LCD images.